We have often been asked by users if they should give admin access to plugin developers to fix bugs on their websites.

 You see, developers want access so they can see the issue with the same hosting environment, plugins, and theme.

-If you can make a copy of your website under the same hosting account, then it would have all those variables in place, while still keeping your real website secure.
+If you can make a copy of your website under the same hosting account, it will have all those variables in place while keeping your real website secure.

 This temporary copy of your website is called a staging site.